fdsmith22/V3-Diagnostics-Tool/README.md

 # V3 Diagnostics Tool
+Version 1.2

 A lightweight, local web diagnostic interface for V3 sensor modules.
-Designed to quickly test returned units over USB connection.
+Can be used to probe and interact with a stack, save a text file report locally or to quickly test returned hardware via USB SSH connection.

 ⚠️ SSH passwords are not included for security.
 You must manually create a `.env` file with credentials to enable passwordless debugging over USB.